unoplatform/uno/doc/articles/features/working-with-xaml-hot-reload.md

 Mobile targets are currently using a limited version of XAML Hot Reload and do not support C# Hot Reload until [this dotnet runtime](https://github.com/dotnet/runtime/issues/93860) issue is fixed.

 - In Visual Studio, the "Hot Reload on File Save" feature must be disabled to avoid crashing the app.
 You can find this feature by clicking on the down arrow next to the red flame in the Visual Studio toolbar.
-- In both VS and VS Code, C# Hot Reload is not yet supported
+- In VS, VS Code and Rider, [C# Hot Reload is not yet supported](https://developercommunity.visualstudio.com/t/net70-iosnet70-android-MetadataUpd/10279604#T-ND10384434)
 - XAML `x:Bind` hot reload is limited to simple expressions and events

 ### [**WinAppSDK**](#tab/winappsdk)

-Hot Reload is supported by Visual Studio for WinAppSDK and provides support in unpackaged deployment mode.
+- Hot Reload is supported by Visual Studio for WinAppSDK and provides support in unpackaged deployment mode.
+- Hot Reload is not support in Rider

 ---